Solar panel trial

 - A 200-kilowatt rooftop solar farm has been installed on government-owned buildings in the remote Indigenous community of Lockhart River.

 The trials are being conducted in partnership between the Department of Housing and Public Works and the Department of Natural Resources, Mines and Energy.

 When will the trial start?

 The Cairns and Rockhampton Sunny Savers trial started in September 2017.
 Registrations for this trial have now closed.

-The Logan trial is expected to start in mid-2018.
+The Logan trial is expected to start in July 2019.

 The Lockhart River rooftop solar farm was installed in late 2017.
-Tenants will receive the first prepaid electricity cards in early 2018.
+Tenants received the first prepaid electricity cards in early 2018.

 What will happen as a result of the trial?